ruthmoog/checkboxer/README.md

 ## Running the app

-Run your webserver then navigate to the `localhose:XXportXX` in your browser.
+Run your webserver then navigate to the `localhost:XXportXX` in your browser.

 Eg using `thin` run the command in your terminal then go to `localhost:3000`:
 ```console